felix-le/nextjs-study-french-chatgpt/README.md

-# nextjs-study-french-chatgpt
+# Learning French with NextJS and ChatGPT

-## Description
+## What's This About?

-I have a lot of free time, then I decided to create a project with Next.js || React Native and ChatGPT to teach French.
+I've got plenty of free time, so I'm making a project to help people learn French.
+I'm using Next.js and ChatGPT for this.
+There are two parts to the project:
-The project will have two parts:

-- A website built with Next.js
+- A website made with Next.js
-- A mobile app built with React Native
+- An app for phones made with React Native

-### Website Features

-Summary: support for multiple languages, user authentication, and chatbot.

-First: they will learn French with English.
-Second: they can record, listen, and compare their pronunciation with the native speaker.
-ChatGPT will help them with the pronunciation + suggestion to improve their pronunciation.
-Third: they can chat with the chatbot to practice their French.

-### Steps

-1. Search for design of website
+### What's on the Website?

+The website helps people learn French in a few different ways:

+1. **Different Languages**: People can use the website in different languages.
-2. Create the website with Next.js
+2. **Log In**: People can sign in to the website to get personalized help.
+3. **Talking to a Chatbot**: There's a little robot you can talk to.
+It helps you practice French.

+And here are some special things to help with learning:

+- **Practice Activities**: You can practice speaking, listening, and writing in French, with help in English too.
+- **Getting Better at Speaking**: You can record yourself speaking and get feedback.
+The website even compares your speech to native speakers.
+The robot also gives tips to improve your pronunciation.
+- **Chatting with the Robot**: You can have conversations in French with the robot to practice.

+### How I'm Doing It

+Here's how I'm making this project happen:

+1. **Finding a Good Design**: First, I'll look for a nice design for the website.
+2. **Building the Website**: Then, I'll use Next.js to create the website.
+I'll add all the features we talked about.

+That's the plan!
+This project will make learning French fun and easy with NextJS and ChatGPT.